 Buy a Day-Pass

-If you know you will be doing a lot of traveling on the public transportation system, like the metro and buses, you might want to consider to buy a one day pass.
-This pass costs $15 and gives you unlimited rides on metro and base fare Metrobus travel.
+If you know you will be doing a lot of traveling on the public transportation system, like on the metro and buses, you might want to consider buying a day pass.
+A one-day pass costs $15 (this includes $13 for the pass and $2 for the Smartrip Card) and gives you unlimited rides on metro and base fare Metrobus travel.
 The pass will expire at midnight of the day it got purchased, no matter what time of the day you purchased it.
 So better buy it early and start using it all day long to get the most out of your value.
+Additionally, there is also a 3-day pass available for unlimited rides within three consecutive days.
+The 3-day pass costs you $30, which includes $28 for the pass itself and $2 for the Smartrip card.
+These day passes are great for tourists, as you can move around the city quickly and easily.

 It’s also possible to buy a day pass with the stored value on your card.
+If you already have a Smartrip Card, you can buy the day pass for $13.
 However, if you don’t have enough money on your card, add first enough money to your card and then buy the pass.
-You can’t split the payment between stored funds on the card and any other form of payment.
+You can’t split the payment between stored funds on the card and any other forms of accepted payment methods.

 Check for Outages